UPeU-CRAI/indico-payment-niubiz/README.md

 * **Expired security token** – Niubiz tokens are short lived.
 The plugin automatically refreshes the token and retries the request, but repeated failures can indicate that the system clock is out of sync or that the credentials were rotated.
+Regenerate the token if needed.
 * **Purchase rejected (`ACTION_CODE` ≠ `000`)** – The payment was denied by
   Niubiz.
-Check the action description returned in the response for details and ensure the test amount and card number are correct.
+The plugin displays the rejection message returned by Niubiz so the registrant can retry the payment or contact support.